 - Mitigating damage from incidents

 - Evaluating each incident to solve its root cause

-- Monitoring to ensure that the incident does not recur
+- Monitoring to assure that the incident does not recur

 - Identifying existing risks to the enterprise, business unit, or project